Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 ```

 ---

 ## Checklist - Enhance Website Capabilities

 Now that there's a control panel for your website and your website can be public without your IP address mined by botnets, it's time to enhance the web site capabilities while testing them.

-### **Dedicated server's VPS VM partition**: How to setup web server for basic website editing and viewing (Default site)
+### VPS: How to setup web server for basic website editing and viewing (Multiple sites)
-- **CHECKPOINT**: If you installed nginx standalone, you can perform this step.
-If you installed Cloudpanel to include nginx, then there is no default site - Skip to Multiple Sites (next section).
 - Basic: We just want to see we can impact how a website looks .
-We don’t care about SSL https at this point
+We don’t care about SSL Https at this point
-- Identify what's the public IP address you can visit directly in the web browser (usually given to you by your onboarding server admin)
+- Where in the web hosting panel (cpanel, cloudpanel, etc) does it show you the public IP address you can visit directly in the web browser
+- Where does it give you the default domain (aka temporarily domain)  (eg. srv451789.hstgr.cloud).
+We want to test we can visit the webpage after uploading files with FTP / vi file from shell / edit file from Web Hosting Control Panel.
+We do not care to visit the desired domain name yet because DNS propagation takes a while.
+- You can **edit the index file** in the Web Hosting Control Panel's File Manager or in the terminal.
-- What’s the folder path to create/edit index.html to so web browser PRE Web Hosting Control Panel?
-Aka root web directory for your website, Aka working directory for your code and webpage.
+	- If in the terminal using vi: For each site on your Web Hosting Control Panel, what’s the folder path to create/edit index.html to so web browser can see a webpage?
+Aka root web directory for your website, Aka working directory for your code and webpages.
+This is usually the first website you create in your web host panel or the website they already created for you, and their settings show you the associated folder path.
-	- For the default site:
-		- You figure out where the root is, possibly editing with `vi /etc/nginx/sites-enabled/default` then looking for the line with `root`, which has the path
-		- List the files at that root working directory for some form of index file, eg. `ls var/www/html`
-		- Then edit the page with possibly: `vi /var/www/html/index.nginx-debian.html`.
-You can add a word or punctuation then see if visiting the public IP in the web browser shows the change.
-		- Use vi command to create an index2.html, add some words, then visit directly http://IP/index2.html to see if it displays.
-		- If still problems viewing the page, refer to [[Troubleshooting - Nginx webpage not showing]]
-	- That was editing and viewing for the default site, next we will cover editing and viewing for multiple sites
-### **Dedicated Server**: How to setup web server for basic website editing and viewing (Multiple sites)
-- For a site created / listed in your Web Hosting Control Panel.
-Eg. CloudPanel
-- If no website exists in the Web Hosting Control Panel, add a website (If unsure what type of website, I recommend PHP site).
-Otherwise pay attention to the name of the website in the Web Hosting Control Panel
-- Figure out what's the folder path to that website on your system.
-Could be `/home/DOMAIN/htdocs/DOMAIN.com`
-  ^ You can `ls /home/` to figure out the path
-  ^ You figure it out because you should add it to your webhost details document and your ssh/sshpass echo

-- Using vi command in shell, or using your Web Hosting Control Panel's File Manager, **edit the index file** adding a word or punctuation and see if visiting the URL will show the changes.
-The index file could be `/home/DOMAIN/htdocs/DOMAIN.com/index.php`
-- Because you are on a dedicated server, it is likely that the web host DOES NOT provide you with a user domain name (eg. Not having something like srv451789.hstgr.cloud because you're on a dedicated server instead of a web provider like through Hostinger's Cloudpanel package) that you can match in one of the server blocks in a site's vhost.
-Make sure you've bought a domain at namecheap, etc. Then make sure you have two A records to the public domain: one for "@" and one for "\*".
 - Prepare to visit that website in the web browser to see your changes went through:
 	- Edit your virtual host (vhost) configuration so that incoming requests to your server match the requested hostname or domain because once matched, the vhost can route and respond to the request correctly.:
 		```